For years, I struggled with the chaos of a disorganized craft room, constantly feeling overwhelmed by the clutter. Then, we moved.

 However, this craft island is so large that there is still plenty of space, enough for multiple people working on their own crafts!
 And with all the storage underneath the tabletop, it should be easy to keep containers for anything left on the table.

-Sarah from Thrifty Decor Chick shared this amazing hangout office space she built.
-It looks perfect for working, lounging, and doing homework.
+Sarah from Thrifty Decor Chick shared this amazing hangout office room she built.
+It looks like the perfect example for working, lounging, and doing homework.

 - The butcher block countertop looks amazing.
 I love that it wraps around and provides so much surface for writing, building, and crafting.